Pelican-Elegant/elegant/documentation/content/Mailing List/freelists.md

 !!!
 Warning

-    FreeList has deprecated the form Elegant used.
+    FreeLists has deprecated the form Elegant used.
 Due to which, user is redireced to FreeLists [deprecation notice page](https://www.freelists.org/cgi-bin/subscription.cgi).
     If your `FREELISTS_NAME` is correct then their notice page has a link to their new form.